Home » Condiments » Spice Mixes » Jerk Seasoning

 I substitute dried jalapeño, cayenne, and red pepper flakes to make up for not using Scotch Bonnet Peppers.

-The “wet” version is more of a marinade that the meats are soaked in for a few hours and then basted or “sopped” on the meats during the cooking process.
-The “wet” Jerk marinade can be thin or more of a thicker “paste” that is smeared on the meats prior to cooking.
+The “wet” version is more of a marinade where you soak the meat for a few hours.
+Baste or “sop” onto the meats during the cooking process.
+The “wet” Jerk marinade is also a paste you smear on just before cooking.

-This is typically how Jerk Chicken is made:)
+This is how you typically make Jerk Chicken 🙂

 This “wet” version usually contains garlic, lime juice, scallions, and the fresh Scotch Bonnet peppers but I leave these out for the long term storage factor.